Sidney Holland: Second term, 1951–1954

 At the 1954 general election, National's support declined, due to public dissatisfaction with the rising cost of living and housing.
 Altogether the party's vote dropped by nearly 100,000 from the 1951 electoral figure.
 The National Party also had to contend (as it had not needed to do in 1951) with a new third party: the Social Credit Political League, which won 122,573 votes.
 In addition, the Labour Party polled more votes than National but failed to reduce National's numerical majority in Parliament; the country's First-past-the-post voting system enabled it to maintain a majority of 10 electorate seats.
 Besides, Gustafson suggests that the appearance of Social Credit split the opposition vote.

-During the electoral campaign, in what was to be a portent of his 1956-57 troubles, Holland's health deteriorated markedly.
+During the electoral campaign, in what was to be a portent of his 1956–57 troubles, Holland's health deteriorated markedly.
 He kept losing his voice, forcing him to limit his speeches to half an hour.
 Following the 1954 election, the National Government set up a royal commission to examine the country's monetary system.
 This commission released a report condemning Social Credit theories.

+In 1953, Holland was awarded the Queen Elizabeth II Coronation Medal.